Nurislom373/GenericRepository/README.md

 # GenericDaos
-GenericDao is a class similar to JpaRepository the only difference is that we don't need a spring project to use GenericDao in our program.
-Configuration is very easy, all you need is a properties file.
+The GenericRepository Class is Difference method with Spring JpaRepository The difference with JpaRepository is that GenericRepository doesn't need to be a spring project in order to use it.
+That is, it can be easily used in simple build tools like Maven or Gradle without spring.
+Very easy to use and lightweight.

 We can add these 4 configurations to the application.properties file